-As of March 31, 2022, total unrecognized estimated non-cash stock-based compensation expense related to non-vested stock options, RSUs and PRSUs was \$67.7 million, \$69.2 million and \$5.4 million, respectively.
-Our actual expenses may differ from these estimates because we will adjust our unrecognized non-cash stock-based compensation expense for future forfeitures.
-We expect to recognize the cost of non-cash stock-based compensation expense related to our non-vested stock options, RSUs and PRSUs over a weighted average amortization period of 1.4 years, 1.7 years and 1.6 years, respectively.
+As of June 30, 2022, total unrecognized estimated stock-based compensation expense related to non-vested stock options, RSUs and PRSUs was \$54.3 million, \$61.6 million and \$4.4 million, respectively.
+Our actual expenses may differ from these estimates because we will adjust our unrecognized stock-based compensation expense for future forfeitures.
+We expect to recognize the cost of stock-based compensation expense related to our non-vested stock options, RSUs and PRSUs over a weighted average amortization period of 1.3 years, 1.6 years and 1.4 years, respectively.
+Our stock-based compensation expense related to equity awards decreased in the first half of 2022 compared to the same period in 2021 due to decreased headcount as a result of the Akcea Merger and restructuring our commercial operations for TEGSEDI and WAYLIVRA.